 3. Learn How to Change the Story

 Who you are and what the world is are a series of carefully crafted and nested stories that were created long before you were born, will likely long outlive you, and which you will be a subject of as long as you don’t consciously examine them.
 With the strong foundation you’ve built from exercise (self-directed change) and meditation, start looking at your life objectively.
 Ask yourself where you’re complicit in other people’s stories.
 If you like them, stay in those stories.
 If you don’t, don’t.
 You’re not bound to any of it, though remember that if you want to get rid of the bad aspects of something you’ll probably have to lose the good aspects, too.

 The story of who you are, were, will be: you don’t have to accept any of this.
 If you want, bypass selective editing and let the whole thing go.
 All of it.
 Stay on the blank page as long as you want; then write a new story if you like.
 Just remember that you’ll have to write in roles for other people that they like if you want others to play along.

 The more that you meditate, the more you let go of external determination, the more that you will keep coming back to yourself—your own simple presence, being, breath.
 Note that this would be why we started with step one.

 But also note that “externally imposed” doesn’t necessarily mean “bad.”
 You may, in fact, already be living in the Best of All Possible Worlds.
 Your aim should simply be to bring every facet of your life into explicitly conscious awareness.
 More awareness = more freedom to choose what happens next.

-You can learn powerful techniques for changing the story and taking control of creating reality in our free course on chaos magick.
+You can learn powerful techniques for changing the story and taking control of creating reality in our free guide to chaos magick here.